 Don't believe it?
 Try it this week and see what kind of miracle you can make.

 *A study done by the National Institute of Mental Health[i] concluded that timeouts are effective in getting toddlers to cooperate, but only temporarily.
-The children misbehaved more than children who weren’t disciplined with timeout, even when their mothers took the time to talk with them afterward.
+The children misbehaved more than children who were NOT disciplined with timeout, even when their mothers took the time to talk with them afterward.
 Michael Chapman and Carolyn Zahn -Wexler, the authors of the study, concluded that the children were reacting to the perceived “love withdrawal” by misbehaving more.
 That’s in keeping with the studies on love withdrawal as a punishment technique, which show that kids subjected to it tend to exhibit more misbehavior, worse emotional health, and less developed morality [ii].
 These results aren’t surprising, given how much children need to feel connected to us to feel safe, and how likely they are to act out when they don’t feel safe.

 [i] Chapman, Michael and Zahn-Wexler, Carolyn.
 “Young Children’s Compliance and Noncompliance to Parental Discipline in a Natural Setting.”
 International